-We propose a set of software modules for performing common ChIP-seq data analysis tasks across the whole genome, including positional correlation analysis, peak detection, and genome partitioning into signal-rich and signal-poor regions.
+We have developed a set of software applications for performing common ChIP-seq data analysis tasks across the whole genome, including positional correlation analysis, peak detection, and genome partitioning into signal-rich and signal-poor regions.

-Currently, the ChIP-Seq tools exist as stand-alone C programs and include the following modules:
+The ChIP-Seq tools exist as stand-alone C programs and include the following programs:

-The ChIP-Seq tools are designed to be simple, fast and highly modular.
+The ChIP-Seq tools have been designed to be simple, fast and highly modular.
 Each program carries out a well defined data processing procedure that can potentially fit into a pipeline framework.

 As an internal working format, the ChIP-Seq programs use a compact format called SGA (Simplified Genome Annotation).
 SGA files are single-line-oriented and tab-delimited text files with the following five mandatory fields: